-This policy will be reviewed by Dawn McAughey (Headteacher) every year.
+This policy will be reviewed by Emma Culverwell every years.
 At every review, the policy will be approved by the Academy Governing Body

 Monitoring and analysing suspensions and exclusions data

 The Academy Governing Body will challenge and evaluate the data on the academy's use of suspension, exclusion, off-site direction to alternative provision and managed moves.
 The Academy Governing Body will consider: